-Our radio telemetry study of Lesser Prairie-Chickens in Oklahoma, ongoing since 1999, revealed that collisions with barbed wire fences account for over 40% of mortality.
+Our radio telemetry study of Lesser Prairie-Chickens in Oklahoma, 1999 through 2014, revealed that collisions with barbed wire fences account for over 40% of mortality.
 Our mission involves cooperative conservation solutions, and we, in cooperation with the U.S. Fish and Wildlife Service’s Private Stewardship Grant Program, are currently working with landowners in high priority areas to remove unnecessary fences.
 We have also developed a method of marking fences in an effort to make them more visible to prairie-chickens, and, it is hoped, reduce the collision hazard and annual mortality rate.

 The ideal method of marking fences would incorporate the following attributes: